BumpNet: A Sparse MLP Framework for Learning PDE Solutions: Abstract

 \section{Abstract}

-We introduce BumpNet, a sparse neural network framework for PDE numerical solution and operator learning.
-BumpNet is based on meshless basis function expansion, in a similar fashion to radial-basis function (RBF) networks.
-Unlike RBF networks, the basis functions in BumpNet are constructed from ordinary sigmoid activation functions.
-This enables the efficient use of modern training techniques optimized for such networks.
+We introduce BumpNet, a sparse multilayer perceptron (MLP) framework for PDE numerical solution and operator learning.
+BumpNet is based on basis function expansion, which makes them superficially similar to radial-basis function (RBF) networks.
+However, the basis functions in BumpNet are constructed from ordinary sigmoid activation functions in a sparse multi-layer framework.
+This makes BumpNet a MLP, not a RBF neural network, enabling the efficient use of modern training techniques optimized for MLPs.
 All parameters of the basis functions, including shape, location, and amplitude, are fully trainable.
-Model parsimony and h-adaptivity are effectively achieved through dynamically pruning basis functions during training.
-BumpNet is a general framework that can be combined with existing neural architectures for learning PDE solutions: here, we propose Bump-PINNs (BumpNet with physics-informed neural networks) for solving general PDEs; Bump-EDNN (BumpNet with evolutionary deep neural networks) to solve time-evolution PDEs; and Bump-DeepONet (BumpNet with deep operator networks) for PDE operator learning.
-Bump-PINNs are trained using the same collocation-based approach used by PINNs, Bump-EDNN uses a BumpNet only in the spatial domain and uses EDNNs to advance the solution in time, while Bump-DeepONets employ a BumpNet regression network as the trunk network of a DeepONet.
-Extensive numerical experiments demonstrate the efficiency and accuracy of the proposed architecture.
+Model parsimony is encouraged through a basis function pruning scheme.
+BumpNet is a general meshless framework that can be combined with existing neural architectures for learning PDE solutions: here, we propose Bump-PINNs (BumpNet with physics-informed neural networks) for solving general PDEs; Bump-EDNN (BumpNet with evolutionary deep neural networks) to solve time-evolution PDEs; and Bump-DeepONet (BumpNet with deep operator networks) for PDE operator learning.
+We prove that BumpNets and Bump-DeepONets are universal approximators of continuous functions and continuous operators, respectively.
+Bump-PINNs are trained using the same collocation-based approach used by PINNs; Bump-EDNN uses a BumpNet only in the spatial domain and uses EDNNs to advance the solution in time; while Bump-DeepONets employ a BumpNet regression network as the trunk network of a DeepONet.
+Extensive numerical experiments demonstrate the efficiency and accuracy of BumpNets.